Some writers aren’t famous for what they write about, but how their writing voices sing on the page.

 For years, I made this same mistake with my writing.

 I’d sit down to write, spin a few sentences onto the page, only to immediately erase them.
-For anything that didn’t get deleted, I’d still end up disappointed because my words read nothing like other popular writers out there.
+For anything that didn’t get deleted, I’d still end up disappointed because my words read nothing like other popular writers.

-I also trunked everything that revealed personal stuff because I didn’t want people to see any part of the broken me.
+I also trunked everything that revealed personal stuff because I didn’t want people to see my broken parts.

 Instead, I opted to write in the voice I thought readers wanted to hear.
-I strived to write words that would make them view me as perfect.
+I strived to craft prose that would make people view me as perfect.

-If any of that resonated with you, then you’re a lot like me, and that means you’re guilty of seeking writing perfection.
+If that sounded like you, then you’re a lot like me, and that means you’re guilty of seeking writing perfection.

-The pursuit of the perfect words compels you to withhold your true writing voice.
+The pursuit of perfection compels you to withhold your true writing voice.

 The pursuit of perfection doesn’t want readers to see the real you because if you shared your flaws, readers may reject you.